Drags Aloud: Drags Aloud variety program and formation of the group

+Performances: 2007-2009

 Drags Aloud operated their own venue at the now defunct Newmarket Hotel in St Kilda where their style of drag production shows were developed and first presented.
-They came to national prominence in 2007 when they were the first drag troupe to perform at the Melbourne International Comedy Festival, receiving an honorable mention at the Director's Awards and a cash prize.
+They were the first drag troupe to perform at the Melbourne International Comedy Festival, receiving an honorable mention at the Director's Awards and a cash prize.
 Following their Melbourne International Comedy Season, they were invited to perform at the Gilded Balloon venue in Edinburgh as part of the 2007 Edinburgh Festival Fringe with their satirical production "The Sound of Music Drag Show" lampooning the culture of 'Nazi Musicals'.